Gsbansal10/Averages-and-Allegation/Weighted Average.md

 Final volume of mixture is $72$ litres whereas the initial volume was $70$ litres.

 Therefore $72-70 = 2$ litres of water must have been added to the mixture. **Ans** ✅

+In the next article, we will solve tons of interesting problems, so buckle up!!